noahgibbs/codefolio_octopress/source/_posts/2014-08-19-when-should-you-not-use-heroku.markdown

 Compatibility with app servers is also spotty.
 They provide Thin for EventMachine, but there are slightly odd limits as a result of the Heroku architecture, and it generally won’t work quite right.
-Which isn’t a problem if you use Unicorn, of course.
+Which isn’t a problem if you use Unicorn (now Puma), of course.
 Heroku is great *if* you want pre-chosen off-the-shelf components.
 Which often you do, and occasionally you don’t.